DataDog/hiring-engineers/answers.md

 Ultimately I suspected the problem might be due to the older version of Ubuntu and decided to try a more recent version.

+As JavaScript is the language I am most comfortable with I referneced a few articles to [realign myself with the basics of Python](https://dev.to/underdogio/python-for-javascript-developers).

+***

 [I chose Ubuntu 16.04 LTS as my host running on VM Virtual Box](https://p.datadoghq.com/sb/7af5f9814-243e179005f19f7df668a6d7dad75b3c)

 I already had Virtual Box with Ubuntu instlled my local machine.
 There are many [tutorials online](https://linus.nci.nih.gov/bdge/installUbuntu.html) on how to get this up and running.